 Madonna of the Goldfinch

-When I found out the history of this painting I was stunned.
+When I found out about the history of this painting I was stunned.
 The original owner’s house collapsed in 1547 and the painting was shattered into 17 pieces.
 The work was only 41 years old.
 It was nailed together and the cracks were painted over numerous times during the years that followed.
 Five centuries later all the colour had disappeared and it was a grimy, dusty brown.
 It took 10 years of microscopic restoration to return it to its former glory with vibrant reds, royal blues and gold.
 Seeing it was a privilege and I just had to include it in my selection of Uffizi Gallery favourites.

 The Doni Tondo is also called The Holy Family and is the only finished panel painting of Michaelangelo’s to survive.
 It is still in its original frame.
 It is thought that the painting was commissioned by Agnolo Doni to commemorate his marriage.
 The tondo refers to the round frame which is characteristic of the Renaissance period.